fanzyflani/voxycodone/README.md

-"The Future Is Yesterday"
+code based on my solo entry to Demosplash 2015, "The Future Is Yesterday"

-a raytraced demo for Demosplash 2015

-by GreaseMonkey

-PARTY RELEASE

 ----